HITB-CyberWeek/hitbsecconf-ctf-2022/writeups/kv/README.md

 0. You should somehow get data from special Redis key ```0``` to get all users' credentials
 1. Key is a hash from client_id and filename.
 So, you should generate such filename wich makes  ```hash(client_id + filename)``` an integer ending 8 zero bytes.
 2. You can find a lot of hashes _ending_ with 8 zero bytes in bitcoin blocks data.
-3. After getting all client_ids and secrets you can get any filename from the service (if you know filename :)
+3. After you get all client_ids and secrets, you can get any filename from the service (if you know filename :)
 4. During the competition you can get flag filenames using checksystem's [public flag id API](https://2022.ctf.hitb.org/hitb-ctf-singapore-2022/api).

 #### More details